fpindia/altjs-performance/README.md

-# purescript-performance
+# altjs-performance
-Compare Purescript performance with other FP compile-to-js language implementations
+Compare and optimise the performance of various FP compile-to-js language implementations